Tachograph Systems: What You Need To Know

 Telematic devices also help protect your business.
 These devices transmit a range of diagnostic data about your vehicles, including when they are activated, opened or closed.
 This means you can use telematic systems to tell you where your vehicles are and quickly establish if they might have been stolen or if they’re being misused by your drivers.

-Tachographs are almost always used alongside a telematics system, which provides far more information to the fleet manager in real time.
+Tachographs are almost always used alongside a telematics system, which provides far more information to a fleet manager in real time.

 Visit our telematics page to learn more about how these devices can help your business.